 Where premium economy is offered, you'll only be able to move from economy to premium economy: and from premium economy to business class.

-The more expensive Singapore Airlines economy fares in the Y, B and E ‘buckets’ are eligible for upgrades, joined by M, H, W economy fares in 2018, although you’ll be staying put if booked on anything cheaper.
+The more expensive Singapore Airlines economy fares in the Y, B and E ‘buckets’ are eligible for upgrades, now joined by M, H, W fares as well, although you’ll be staying put if booked on anything cheaper.

 On flights with premium economy, Premium Economy Flexi fares corresponding to the S and T fare letters can be upgraded to business class.